mateuszmigas/webgl-shader-viewer/README.md

 All values can be set manually.
 For some types you can can also use bindings.

 ### Synchronization
 At the start, the extension will do synchronization of glsl and image files.
-Later when new files in the workspace/directory are added click on this button to run this synchronization manually.
+Later when new files in the workspace/directory are added click "Synchronize" to do this manually.

 ### Uniforms
 | Name | Type | Description |